joonarafael/visualpathfinder/documentation/installation_manual.md

 npm install
 ```

-if you decided to go with npm.
-Replace always `yarn` with `npm` if you're using npm.
+if you decided to go with NPM.
+Replace always `yarn` with `npm` if you're using NPM.

-Both npm and yarn will give detailed error messages if the installation of associated dependencies fails.
+Both NPM and Yarn will give you detailed error messages if the installation of associated dependencies fails.
 In this case, please follow closely the instructions given within the error notices.

 ## Running the application